 NHS Protect/Local Counter Fraud has asked that when registering a patient, to include a question on where they were last treated .
 This has been included within our templates however it is up to the practice whether to use this.

 We would like to thank the following practices for sharing their registration forms/questionnaires to help us develop these: University Health Service Practice in Southampton, The Wilton Health Centre, The Wellbridge Practice and The Arnewood Practice.

 Application to Close Patient List

-Please see the following template for appying to close your practices register to new registrations: Application to Close List Template
+Please see the following template for applying to close your practice to new registrations: Application to Close List Template